Signup for our Newsletter

 Receive our latest updates by signing up for our newsletter!

 Spring finds salamanders breeding in its two dozen vernal pools, and the air alive with spring peepers singing.
-Crooked Pond and the slopes of Bald Hill are among the country’s best locations to see breeding birds, including winter wrens, yellow-throated vireos, pileated woodpeckers, and northern goshawks, and their courtship rituals in April and May.
+Crooked Pond and the slopes of Bald Hill are among the country’s best locations to see breeding birds and their courtship rituals in April and May.
+Winter wildlife tracking, perhaps by snowshoe or cross-country skis, is also an exciting adventure.

 3.7 Mile Trail Loop | Easy to Moderate